Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Summary and Conclusions

 \begin{itemize} \item Temperature maps from simulated galaxy clusters show that isotropic thermal conduction not only transports heat outwards, but also smoothes small-scale features.
 Anisotropic conduction seems to resemble isotropic transport with coefficients like $\kappa \sim 0.01 \cdot \kappa_\mathrm{Sp}$; however, prominent substructures in the temperature distribution survive due to insulation by magnetic field lines. \item Radial temperature profiles change differently when applying anisotropic thermal conduction depending on the dynamical evolution of the cluster.
 Some profiles are very similar to those without thermal conduction showing a rising profile with a large drop towards the center while others show a very pronounced cool core.
 In contrast, isotropic conduction produce flattened, almost isothermal temperature profiles in the central regions. \item We show the relevance of a proper treatment of perpendicular conduction instead of only parallel transport.
 At all times we find a significant amount of particles with temperatures $T > 10^7$ K for which a non negligible perpendicular component is assigned.
-These particles sit either in regions with negligible magnetic field or at gas density peaks. \item We calculate emissivity distributions and compare to observed temperature fluctuations of \cite{Frank2013}.
+These particles sit either in regions with negligible magnetic field or at gas density peaks.
+The particles with low or no magnetic field are especially important in the simulations, since many particles have not undergone magnetic supernova seeding events. \item We find that different conduction prescriptions also have some influence on the resulting magnetic field of the clusters.
+Lower conduction leads to steeper radial profiles in the most massive cluster.
+In the larger sample we see that anisotropic conduction leads to a larger variance of mean cluster temperatures and slightly stronger magnetic fields on the high temperature end. \item We calculate emissivity distributions and compare to observed temperature fluctuations of \cite{Frank2013}.
 We find that simulations with either zero or anisotropic conduction reflect the observational data points best, whereas isotropic conduction with $\kappa > 0.1$ shows a clear lack of temperature fluctuations compared to the observational data points.
 In comparison, although clearly visible, the differences for the different descriptions for perpendicular conduction show only mild changes in the amount of temperature fluctuations.
 Here a significant increase of number of simulated galaxy clusters as well as many more observations of high temperature clusters will be needed to discriminate between them. \item We compare the fractions of cold gas and stars in different simulations and find a weak dependence on the conduction parameters.
 Conduction seems not to play a key role in suppressing cooling in galaxy clusters, but due to the coupling of the suppression factors to the local dynamical state of the cluster, the anisotropic conduction might contribute to the observed bimodality of cool core and non cool core systems. \end{itemize}